University of California

 How it’s earned and tracked: UCPath tracks employment service, crediting employees for each month they work 50% or more of full-time.
 Employment service can be earned through “Safe Harbor” appointments (such as floater, student or per diem) as well as through appointments that are eligible for full retirement benefits.

-Counts toward: Seniority and accrual of vacation, sick leave and/or PTO, as defined by the policy or contract that applies to the employee.
+Counts toward: Vacation or paid time off (PTO) accrual rate, as defined by the policy or contract that applies to the employee, and for eligibility for service awards.

 UC Retirement Plan (UCRP) service credit